 Information on the RFU’s specifically designed Pre-Hospital Immediate Care in Sport (PHICIS) course for healthcare professionals.
 As well as information for clubs on what to look out for when recruiting healthcare professionals.

 HEADCASE aims to increase understanding and provide information on concussion and other related topics, including how to prevent and manage suspected concussions.

-The HEADCASE resources include overview and extended guidance, an online education module, and posters/pitch-side cards.
+The new look HEADCASE resources for the 2023/24 season include an essential guide and extended guidance, an online education module, and posters/pitch-side cards.